junxit/us-congress-bills-116/metadata.md

 - 2019-04-03 — Introduced in House
 - 2019-04-03 — Introduced in House
 - 2019-04-03 — Referred to the House Committee on Veterans' Affairs.
+- 2019-04-29 — Referred to the Subcommittee on Economic Opportunity.
+- 2019-05-01 — Forwarded by Subcommittee to Full Committee (Amended) by Voice Vote .
+- 2019-05-01 — Subcommittee Consideration and Mark-up Session Held.
+- 2019-05-08 — Committee Consideration and Mark-up Session Held.
+- 2019-05-08 — Ordered to be Reported (Amended) by Voice Vote.
+- 2019-05-16 — Placed on the Union Calendar, Calendar No. 45.
+- 2019-05-16 — Reported (Amended) by the Committee on Veterans' Affairs.
+H. Rept.
+116-69.
+- 2019-05-16 — Reported (Amended) by the Committee on Veterans' Affairs.
+H. Rept.
+116-69.